josefadamcik/josefadamcik.cz/_posts/2020-02-26-soflekeyboard-build-log-and-build-guide.md

 ## Firmware and programming

-So far the firmware is not part of the QMK Firmware repository.
+~~So far the firmware is not part of the QMK Firmware repository.
 There's also no support for QMK Configurator.
-Keep also in mind that the layout is tailored to my needs (e.g. default layout is Colemak even though QWERTY is supported) and you'll most likely need to adjust it.
+Keep also in mind that the layout is tailored to my needs (e.g. default layout is Colemak even though QWERTY is supported) and you'll most likely need to adjust it.~~

+Sofle keyboard use [QMK Firmware][qmk_firmware] and support for the board is part of the main QMK repository.
+It's no longer needed to checkout my fork.
+Also the default layout is improved to be more accessible to average user.
+There's also a basic support in [QMK Configurator][qmk_configurator] but there's no default layout yet and encoders are not supported.

+Suggested approach is to build the firmware yourself.
 You should be familiar with QMK and be able to make it work on your local environment.
 If not, please [follow the instructions in the documentation][qmkintro].

-- Check out my [fork of QMK repository][sofleqmkroot]: `git clone git@github.com:josefadamcik/qmk_firmware.git`
-- Switch to branch `sofle2`: `git checkout sofle2`
 - Make sure your QMK environment [is setup][qmkintro].
 - Make sure halves are not connected together with TRRS cable.
 - Connect one half to USB, flash the firmware: `make sofle:default:avrdude` (you may need to use `sudo` depending on your setup).
 Use the reset button to reset the keyboard when you are asked to in console.